History of Honduras (1982–present): 2020s

 Xiomara Castro became the first woman to gain a presidential charge in Honduras.

 In September 2020, Honduran President Juan Orlando Hernández announced that Honduras will relocate its embassy to Israel from Tel Aviv to Jerusalem.
 Honduras became the third country in the world after the United States and Guatemala to establish embassies to Israel in Jerusalem.

 In January 2021, Honduras changed the country's constitution to make it almost impossible to legalize abortion in the future.
 Before that, Honduras was already one of few countries with a complete ban on abortion.
 The constitutional reform was supported by Honduran President Juan Orlando Hernández's ruling National Party.

 On 28 November 2021, the former first lady Xiomara Castro, leftist presidential candidate of opposition Liberty and Refoundation Party, won 53% of the votes in the presidential election to become the first female president of Honduras.
 On 27 January 2022, Xiomara Castro was sworn in as Honduras' president.
 Her husband, Manuel Zelaya, hold the same office from 2006 until 2009.

 In April 2022, former president of Honduras, Juan Orlando Hernández, who served two terms between 2014 and January 2022, was extradited to the United States to face charges of drug trafficking and money laundering.
 Hernandez denied the accusations.
+He was sentenced to 45 years in prison, but president Donald Trump pardoned him in November 2025, meaning he was freed from the prison.
+On 27 January 2026, Nasry Asfura of the National Party was sworn in as president of Honduras after winning the 2025 general election.
+In July 2026, former president Juan Orlando Hernandez returned to Honduras.

+In 2026, the new Honduran government of president Nasry Asfura has maintained a very close relationship with the United States.